Single dose Prefilled Pen (autoinjector)

 to choose a different injection site within that area.

-Read the instructions for use for the pen or syringe carefully before using TRULICITY.
+Read the instructions for use for the pen carefully before using TRULICITY.

 How long do I use it